x-stream/xstream/xstream-distribution/README.txt

-(The XStream website is modelled on the jMock.org website, created by Nat Pryce).
+(The XStream website is build using XSite - http://xsite.codehaus.org)

 STRUCTURE

 The directories should be self explanatory:
   ./src/templates:   contains the skin HTML and style sheet.
 Other templates might go here.
   ./src/content:     contains the content in simple HTML.
-  ./src/java:        the code for actually generating the website.
-  ./build/website:   is where the resulting website is created.
-  ./lib:             the libraries supporting the code.
+  ./lib:             the libraries required by XSite which are not released yet.

-  ./build.xml:       the Ant build file, that has a 'website' target for kicking it off.
+BUILDING SITE

+Run the XSite builder using the Maven 2 plugin associated to the install goal:

+mvn install

+The new site will be deployed in target/xsite

+Alternatively, download the standalone xsite distribution from http://xsite.codehaus.org/download

+$XSITE_HOME/bin/xsite src/content/website.xml src/template/skin.html target/xsite

 EDITING THE CONTENT OF THE SITE